4 years full-time (plus optional placement year)

-You'll study two further modules in languages or linguistics, these can include one Languages For All module or an elective module offered by another department.
+You may also choose one Languages For All module or an elective module offered by another department.

-You'll go to a French-speaking country.
 We assist you in setting up overseas university study, teaching or work placements, and offer guidance on all aspects of the year.
 See our current year abroad pages for more information.

-You'll complete two essays while on your year abroad.
+You'll complete two assignments while on your year abroad.
 These are assessed on a pass/fail basis and do not contribute to your final degree grade.

-Please note, modules may change to reflect the latest academic thinking and expertise of our staff.
+Our modules may change to reflect the latest academic thinking and expertise of our staff.

 Every course at York has been designed to provide clear and ambitious learning outcomes.
 These learning outcomes give you an understanding of what you will be able to do at the end of the course.
 We develop each course by designing modules that grow your abilities towards the learning outcomes and help you to explain what you can offer to employers.
 Find out more about our approach to teaching and learning.

-UK/EU or international fees?
-The level of fee that you will be asked to pay depends on whether you're classed as a UK, EU or international student.
+The level of fee that you will be asked to pay depends on whether you're classed as a UK (home) or international student.
+Check your fee status.

 For more information about tuition fees, any reduced fees for study abroad and work placement years, scholarships, tuition fee loans, maintenance loans and living costs see undergraduate fees and funding.

-Find out more about funding specific to Language and Linguistic Science.
+Find out more about funding specific to Languages and Linguistics.